-The envelope part encapsulates message.
+The envelope part encapsulates the message.
 It contains all information that is required for sending any e-mail such as destination address, priority and security level.
 The envelope is used by MTAs for routing message.

 2. Header :

-The header consists of series of lines.
-Each header field consists of single line of ASCII text specifying field name, colon and value.
+The header consists of a series of lines.
+Each header field consists of a single line of ASCII text specifying field name, colon and value.
 The main header fields related to message transport are :

 - Cc : It refers to carbon copy.
 It specifies address of secondary recipient(s).

-- Bcc : It refers to blind carbon copy.
+- BCC: It refers to blind carbon copy.
 It is very similar to Cc.
 The only difference between Cc and Bcc is that it allow user to send copy to the third party without primary and secondary recipient knowing about this.

 - From : It specifies name of person who wrote message.